smittytone/pico-system-phantoms/README.md

-# Phantom Slayer for the Pimoroni Picosystem
+# Phantom Slayer for the Pimoroni PicoSystem

 A retro-style 3D arcade game written in C++.